 Today, over 21 million people are exploited in forms of modern-day slavery.
 Trafficked persons are drawn from vulnerable populations, and are denied their most basic human rights.
-CCHR works to advance our understanding of how to combat trafficking effectively through research, education, and programming.
+CCHR has worked to advance our understanding of how to combat trafficking effectively through research, education, and programming.

-Over the 2016-17 academic year, CCHR is engaged in research initiatives on two human trafficking projects:
+CCHR has engaged in research initiatives on two human trafficking projects:

-The Project on Women Religious and Human Trafficking aims to provide a full account with incisive analysis of how communities of Catholic women religious have engaged in the fight against contemporary slavery in the United States and around the world.
-This ground-breaking, multi-year project proposes to map and document their work before and since 2001, when women leaders of their congregations dedicated their over one million members to combat trafficking.
-The results will be widely disseminated in order to make this work better known and share its insights and inspiration.
-This project is carried out by CCHR and the U.S. Catholic Sisters Against Trafficking, with collaborating partner the Cushwa Center for the Study of American Catholicism.
+The Project on Women Religious and Human Trafficking aimed to provide a full account with incisive analysis of how communities of Catholic women religious have engaged in the fight against contemporary slavery in the United States and around the world.
+This project proposed to map and document their work before and since 2001, when women leaders of their congregations dedicated their over one million members to combat trafficking.
+This project was a partnership between CCHR and the U.S. Catholic Sisters Against Trafficking, with collaborating partner the Cushwa Center for the Study of American Catholicism.

-The Project on Legal Remedies for Victims of Human Trafficking explores how legal systems around the world can better protect the interests of trafficking victims.
+The Project on Legal Remedies for Victims of Human Trafficking explored how legal systems around the world can better protect the interests of trafficking victims.
 Poor implementation and interpretation of existing law, limited resources, trends to criminalize victims, and complicating immigration policies commonly leave victims without effective legal remedies.
 The immediate response to human trafficking is often to call upon NGOs and international organizations to provide short-term crisis relief, thus deflecting attention and resources away from the domestic legal actors who hold the keys to sustainable improvement.
-This project tackles the question of what features of legal systems - and what legal tools - most effectively help human trafficking victims in the long run.
-A comparative analysis of remedies structures across countries will lay the groundwork for a comprehensive report on what works.
-This project draws extensively on the work of the Notre Dame Law School seminar: "Legal Remedies for Human Trafficking," co-taught by Profs.
+This project tackled the question of what features of legal systems - and what legal tools - most effectively help human trafficking victims in the long run.
+This project drew extensively on the work of the Notre Dame Law School seminar: "Legal Remedies for Human Trafficking," co-taught by Profs.
 Alexandra Levy and Christine Cervenak.
-HT Pro Bono is a collaborating partner on this project.
+HT Pro Bono was a collaborating partner on this project.

 - Student research from the NDLS seminar Legal Remedies for Human Trafficking are available here.